shrutig-blip/Technominds_HackBridge/README.md

 In fast-paced hackathons and collaborative projects, teams often lose valuable time due to:

-Miscommunication between team members
+-Miscommunication between team members
-Different skill levels within the same team
+-Different skill levels within the same team
-Language barriers during discussions
+-Language barriers during discussions
-Repeated conversations due to missing documentation Late joiners struggling to catch up with progress Unstructured decision-making
+-Repeated conversations due to missing documentation -Late joiners struggling to catch up with progress -Unstructured decision-making

 HackBridge solves these challenges by acting as an intelligent collaboration assistant.